Niravpatel129/100-React-Hooks-Project/README.md

 ## Instructions

-All of Jack Oliver's original designs and code are hosted on Codepen.
-For the purposes of this blog series, we have created this Github repository containing all the code for each daily component.

-We've used the [`create-react-app`](https://github.com/facebookincubator/create-react-app) tool to set up our environment.
+I've used the [`create-react-app`](https://github.com/facebookincubator/create-react-app) tool to set up our environment.
 To run the code `cd` into each individual folder and run the following commands:

 1. `npm install` will install all the libraries you'll need to get each Daily UI running.